oct1473254/TheaterNotes/index.md

 ## Exercise Two: The Metonymy Composition:

  Each pair will direct the other in a solo performance, that you will have all of Wednesday to meet and rehearse.
 You will each have an opportunity to be a performer and a director.
+Each performance must be minimum of 4 minutes in runtime, Maximum of 7 minutes runtime.

 #### Project Parameters
-- Minimum of 4 minutes, Maximum of 7 minutes.

 (All compositions must include all of the following elements, in no particular order):
 - A performance with a beginning/middle and end.
 - a repeated phrase, gesture or motif